oracle-livelabs/apex/movies-lab/9-improving-app/improving-watchlist-page.md

 [Improve the UI](videohub:1_kam4afxs)

 ### Objectives

 In this lab, you will:

 - Add a Get Started region to the My Watchlist page.

 - Add custom CSS to the My Watchlist page.

 - Remove the navigation menu.

 - Add the Oracle APEX footer.

 ### Prerequisites

 - Completion of workshop through Lab 7

 ## Task 1: Create a Get Started Region

 When a user logs into the Movies Watchlist app for the first time, they will not have any movies and the My Watchlist page will be blank.
 It would be helpful if there were a welcome message to assist users in getting started if there are no movies on the page.

 1. In the Page Designer tab in your browser, navigate to page 1 of your application.

-2. In the rendering pane, right click on Body and select **Create Region**.
+2. In the **Rendering** tab, right-click **Body** and select **Create Region**.

-    * Title: **Get Started**
+    - Title: **Get Started**

-    * Copy the below HTML code and paste it into the HTML Code box within the Source attribute group:
+    - Copy the below HTML code and paste it into the HTML Code box within the Source attribute group:

         ```
         <copy>